 Katy is a Digital Rights Advocate at OpenMedia, specializing in access issues.
 She is a writer and editor whose favourite things to nerd out on are the future of the Internet and how technology is changing the way we communicate and consume information.
 When not fighting her way out of a blackhole of opening and closing tabs, she can be found at the yoga studio (a transparent attempt at balance), sipping on a hot coffee or cold beer, or working through a never-ending list of things to watch.
 As an OpenMedia campaigner and journalist, she is interested in innovative storytelling and making information accessible, engaging and entertaining.

-Marie Aspiazu is the Online Community Facilitator at Open Media.
+Marie Aspiazu is the Social Media Specialist at Open Media.
 Originally from Ecuador, Marie moved to Vancouver in 2010 to get a degree in Environmental Science at Simon Fraser University.
 Since then, Marie has done a variety of work within the environment field, mostly in the conservation and non-profit sectors.
 She began to explore a path in social and digital media in 2014 and seeks to use these tools to promote stronger, sustainable communities.

 Mazdak Gharibnavaz is the Grassroots Development Officer at OpenMedia.
 After receiving his BA in Cognitive Systems from University of British Columbia, he worked as a Project Coordinator in an environmental engineering company, and volunteered at a political fact-checking start-up in Vancouver.
 A fervent believer in the power of the Internet in addressing the upcoming challenges of the 21st century, he initially joined OpenMedia as a volunteer, and shortly after as a staffer in the fight for a free and open Internet.

-Alan Heikkila is OpenMedia's Drupal Developer, with over 10 years of experience from front end to the back.
+Alan Heikkila is OpenMedia's Drupal Developer, with over 10 years of end to end coding and design experience.
 He is passionate about Drupal and the open source community, having attended various training sessions and conferences including DrupalCon Austin in 2014 and New Orleans 2016.
-BC born and raised, Alan attended Okanagan University College for Computer Information Systems although his interests also include study of sociology, communications, and philosophy.
+BC born and raised, Alan majored in Communications at Simon Fraser University before moving to Okanagan University College to pursue Computer Information Systems.
 He resides in the Fraser Valley with his wife and 3 children.

 Victoria is a campaigner working on surveillance and free expression issues.
 Based in London UK, she has worked and lived in Vancouver, Montreal and Beijing.
 She comes to OpenMedia via Amnesty International and Greenpeace.
 She's passionate about using the open Internet to fight for her favourite causes: social justice, environment and animal rights.
 In her free time she loves climbing, learning languages (poorly) and reading the entirety of the Internet.